Ermageeerd/Return-Old-c.ai-look-_MOD_/README.md

 # *OG text below.*

 ~~Working fine~~ as of DD/MM/YYYY 6/1/2025 23:36 GMT-3
-## Having issues with: Character info page, Character Edit page (partially implemented)
+## Having issues with: Character info page, Character Edit page (partially implemented), and the loading wheel. (broken)

 # Return old c.ai look!
 Get the ol' good looks with this script!